Everything you need to make the right decisions

 Expert analysis from a specialist in the field

-Written by Beth Bloom, Associate Director - Food & Drink, her extensive knowledge delivers in-depth commentary and analysis to highlight current trends and add expert context to the numbers.
+Written by John Owen, a leading analyst in the Food & Drink sector, his extensive knowledge delivers in-depth commentary and analysis to highlight current trends and add expert context to the numbers.

 Mintel has the answers you’re looking for

 What are the key challenges facing the industry and how fast are its rates of growth?
 Who is the consumer and what do they want?
 Where are the opportunities, where are the risks and what lies ahead?